Contents

 4. Write a KCL equation for every node by reducing the out-flowing current of the node to zero.
 The KCL holds that the algebraic sum of all currents flowing in and out of a node equals zero.
 Use the KCL to determine the unknown variables.

-5. For voltage sources between two unknown voltages, combine the two nodes into a supernode and express in a single equation.
+5. For voltage sources between two unknown voltages, combine the two nodes into a supernode and express it in a single equation.

 PCB Problems And How To Fix Them